L-E-G/instruction-set-architecture/DESIGN.md

 **Behavior**:

-Writes the contents of the `<SRC>` register to the word below the stack pointer in memory (`SP - 1`).
-Then sets the stack pointer register to this word.
+Decrements the stack pointer and stores the contents of the `<SRC>` register at the address specified by stack pointer.

 **Operands**: